The Ultimate Year-End Payroll Checklist

 - Lived-in/worked-in jurisdictions

 If you find discrepancies between recorded information and accurate information, update your files and/or let your payroll service provider know of any changes.
-You may incur penalties for any errors, so be sure to double-check.
+You may incur penalties for errors, so be sure to double-check.

 For contractors who will receive a 1099 form from your business, be sure that the information on their W-9 is correct and up to date.